 Always avoid straining when you exercise.
 Yoga (and any other form of exercise) should always be comfortable.
 Feel the stretch, but ease up if there is actual discomfort.

-If you have significant join problems, be sure to get medical attention.
+If you have significant joint problems, be sure to get medical attention.
 According to Ayurveda, joint problems commonly reflect a build up of “ama” in the system.
 Ama is a sticky substance that results from poor digestion.
 Essentially, it is a form of un-metabolized waste that cannot be utilized by the body.
 Over time, ama tends to accumulate throughout the body and block the channels circulation, causing a variety of conditions and often leading to chronic disorders.
 Ayurveda considers ama to be the underlying cause of many health issues.